Satisfactory Academic Progress (SAP)

 The following courses do count towards the SAP GPA:

-You must meet Pace and progress toward graduation by successfully completing 2/3 of the cumulative units you attempted.
+You must meet Pace and progress toward graduation by successfully completing at least 2/3 (67%) of the cumulative units you attempted by the end of each term.

 Pace = Cumulative completed units with passing grade / Total cumulative attempted units